karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 through the Admin API.

-When a plugin is configured for a given API, and the API has been matched from an incoming request, Kong will execute the configured plugin(s) for this request before proxying it to your upstream service.
+When a plugin is configured for a given API, and the API has been matched from an incoming request, Qordoba will execute the configured plugin(s) for this request before proxying it to your upstream service.
 This includes, among others, the `access` phase of the plugin, on which you can find more informations about in the [Plugin development guide][plugin-development-guide].